jondot/pcwr/README.md

 Where `logback.xml` is a quite harmless XML, representing the [logging configuration](http://logback.qos.ch/manual/configuration.html), just what you might know from Log4r or Log4j.

 Finishing up with a solution that I liked better.
-Yes its a hybrid, but I feel it can be trusted in a [highly concurrent](http://logback.qos.ch/reasonsToSwitch.html) environment.
+Yes it’s a hybrid solution, but I feel it can be trusted in a [highly concurrent](http://logback.qos.ch/reasonsToSwitch.html) environment.

 ### Your Own
 Next up would be _your own_ code.

-For orchestrating concurrency, Ruby is primarily giving you `Mutex`.
+For orchestrating concurrency, Ruby is primarily giving you a `Mutex`.
 In high-performance concurrency terms, that's not such a great find, and will cause contention problems for your threads (out of the scope of this discussion).

 For these specific situations, _should you ever come into them_, you should go non-blocking with the native Java  [concurrent primitives and collections](http://docs.oracle.com/javase/1.5.0/docs/api/java/util/concurrent/package-summary.html), again Java/JRuby interop for the rescue.